-- Clearance location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle. - Mine Risk Education reducing the threat of mines to affected communities through community education. - Survivor Assistance emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration. - Advocacy contributions to bilateral and multilateral efforts to encourage futher accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors. - Integrated all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.
+Clearance - location, surveying, mapping, marking, detection, clearance and disposal/demolition of landmines in areas where civilians are living or are planning to settle.

+Mine Risk Education - reducing the threat of mines to affected communities through community education.

+Survivor Assistance - emergency medical care and longer-term physical, psychological and socio-economic rehabilitation and reintegration.

+Advocacy - contributions to bilateral and multilateral efforts to encourage futher accessions to the Convention and support efforts of regional civil society in maintaining pressure on non-signatory governments and non-state actors.

+Integrated - all aspects of mine clearance combined with other development activities that use the land cleared to improve the social and economic impact on the communities affected by mines.

-Australia's mine action work seeks to reduce the threat and socio-economic impact of landmines, cluster munitions and other ERW.
-The intended outcomes are improved quality of life for victims; reduced number of deaths and injuries; enhanced capacity of countries to manage their mine action programs; and effective leadership and advocacy by Australia on mine action.
+Australia's mine action work seeks to reduce and eliminate the socio-economic impact of landmines, cluster munitions and other explosive remnants of war (ERW).
+Through effective leadership and advocacy on mine action, Australia seeks to improve the quality of life for victims; reduce the number of deaths and injuries; and enhance capacity of countries to manage their mine action programs.

-In 2016 Australia contributed AUD14,895,000 to mine action through bilateral programs in Palau, Cambodia and through partnerships with international organisations including United Nations Mine Action Service (UNMAS), including a AUD5 million contribution to its project in Iraq, Geneva Centre for Humanitarian Demining (GICHD), the International Committee of the Red Cross (ICRC), Geneva Call, Handicap International and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC).
+In 2017, Australia contributed AUD5,150,000 to mine action.
+Australia funded mine action programs in Afghanistan, Cambodia, Colombia, and Iraq through the United Nations Mine Action Service (UNMAS).
+As well as UNMAS, Australia also provided funding to international organisations involved in mine action including, Geneva International Centre for Humanitarian Demining (GICHD), the International Committee of the Red Cross (ICRC), Geneva Call, Humanity and Inclusion (previously Handicap International) and the International Campaign to Ban Landmines - Cluster Munition Coalition (ICBL-CMC).